 Saranda’s port is located in the west of the city, with plenty of cafes, bars and restaurants very close by.
 It’s within extremely easy walking distance to the main sights of the city, as well as hotels galore- in fact if you’re looking for a hotel near Saranda’s port, the Hotel Royal Saranda is mere minutes away and has a great roof terrace as well.

-If you fancy finding out more about Saranda: The Beginner’s Guide to Saranda, Albania
+The Beginner’s Guide to Saranda, Albania

 Low Season versus high season travel

-There are two main differences when considering whether to travel in low season or high season in Greece and the Balkans- particularly when it comes to transport.
+There are two main differences when considering whether to travel in low season or high season within Greece and the Balkans- particularly when it comes to transport.
 The first is price, and the second is the difference in frequency of trips available!

 Corfu to Albania ferry timetable

-• For a detailed ferry timetable head over to Ionian Seaways.
+- For a detailed ferry timetable head over to Ionian Seaways.

-• When looking at the timetable, remember that Greece is one hour ahead of Albania.
+- When looking at the timetable, remember that Greece is one hour ahead of Albania.
 Don’t forget to change your watch, or risk missing the ferry!

-• During low season- from September to June- an adult ticket from Corfu to Saranda costs €20 or €25 each way, depending on whether you use the speedboat or the ferry.
+- During low season- from September to June- an adult ticket from Corfu to Saranda costs €20 or €25 each way, depending on whether you use the speedboat or the ferry.

-• During high season- from July to September- an adult ticket from Corfu to Saranda costs €25 or €30 each way, depending on whether you use the speedboat or the ferry.
+- During high season- from July to September- an adult ticket from Corfu to Saranda costs between €25-€35 each way, depending on whether you use the speedboat or the ferry.

-• Cost of a car (obv only for ferries) is €50 each way- but is the same price whether in high or low season.
+- Cost of a car (obviously this is only possible when travelling on a ferry, not the speedboat) is €45 each way- but is the same price whether in high or low season.

 The only reason I visited Saranda in the first place was because I was in Corfu and realised how quick and easy it is to get the ferry from Corfu to Albania.
-Considering it was an ‘afterthought’ addition to my trip, I was full on surprised by how much I enjoyed my first experience in this beautiful Balkan country- and would definitely recommend a visit if you’re travelling through this part of the world.
+Considering it was an ‘afterthought’ addition to my trip, I was surprised by how much I enjoyed my first experience in this beautiful Balkan country- and would definitely recommend a visit if you’re travelling through this part of the world.

-More Albanian info: Is it safe to travel alone as a woman in Albania?
+Is it safe to travel alone as a woman in Albania?

-1. Great post!
+Great post!
 I took this same ferry to visit Corfu when I was based in Ksamil, Albania.
 It’s so convenient to be able to travel between to beautiful places like this 🙂

-2. This is such a helpful article.
+This is such a helpful article.
 Can I just if anyone felt sick on the speedboat at all?
 Like, is the journey long enough to start feeling seasick?

-1. Hi!
+Hi!
 I’m glad it was helpful 🙂

 No- no sickness on the speedboat at all.
 I’m v prone to seasickness on small boats so I was relieved, and all the other passengers seemed fine too.